10Mzys/website/_pages/about.md

       <div class="news-item">
       <span class="news-tag">New Position</span>
-       I joined the Center for Applied Mathematics at Fudan University, with a joint appointment in the School of Mathematical Sciences, as a tenure-track Assistant Professor, Sep 3, 2026.
+       I joined the Center for Applied Mathematics at Fudan University, with a joint appointment in the School of Mathematical Sciences, as a tenure-track Assistant Professor on Sep 3 2026.
     </div>